Harper Government looking for hundreds of thousands of families not currently registered for the enhanced child care benefit

 - Low- and middle-income families will receive two-thirds of the overall benefits provided by the Government of Canada's new family measures.

 - The Family Tax Cut will eliminate or significantly reduce the difference in the federal tax payable by a one-earner couple relative to a two-earner couple with a similar family income.

-"Now that the Harper Government has balanced our budget, we are helping families balance theirs.
-That's why we want to ensure that every family with children receives the boosted Universal Child Care Benefit.
+"Now that the Harper Government has balanced our budget, we are helping hard-working families balance theirs.
+That's why we want to ensure that every family with children receives the enhanced Universal Child Care Benefit.
 If you've got kids under 18, you qualify.
 It doesn't matter how much you make or the type of child care you choose.
 Apply now so you can receive the money that is owed to you."

 – The Honourable Pierre Poilievre, Minister of Employment and Social Development